Alumni Student Mentor Program

 Alumni Sign Up Here Students Sign Up Here

-"It was a very neat experience meeting someone who went through a similar process as you with schoolwork at CU and to hear how and what they are doing now.
-This is inspiring and a rewarding experience." - Student mentee, Spring 2021
+"It was a very neat experience meeting someone who went through a similar journey with schoolwork at CU and hearing about what they're doing now.
+It was both inspiring and rewarding." ~ student mentee, spring 2021

 Students are matched with alumni-mentors to meet at least once a semester, with additional meetings and communication encouraged but not mandatory.
 We recommend one meeting per month.
 Students and mentors are matched according to interest and experience whenever possible.